seabed-labs/pre-authorized-debit/readme.md

 [![Program Tests](https://github.com/dcaf-labs/pre-authorized-debit/actions/workflows/program-tests.yml/badge.svg)](https://github.com/dcaf-labs/pre-authorized-debit/actions/workflows/program-tests.yml)

-The Pre Authorized Debit (PAD) program is a Solana primitive to extend functionality of a token account with pre-authorized debits (an advanced form of a multi-delegate).
+The Pre Authorized Debit (PAD) program is a Solana primitive to extend functionality of a token account with pre-authorized debits (an advanced form of a multi delegation or delegate multiplexing which we call smart delegation).
 The PAD program supports both spl token program and token program 22.

 User funds remain non-custodial in their own token accounts, adding a `smart-delegate` account as their delegate.